ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-Note that here no `.endCell()` was used after `toSign`.
-The fact is that in this case **we can transfer toSign content directly to the body**.
-If we wanted to write a cell, we would have to store it as a reference.
+Note that here no `.endCell()` was used in the definition of the `toSign`.
+The fact is that in this case it is necessary **to transfer toSign content directly to the message body**.
+If writing a cell was required, it would have to be stored as a reference.

 :::tip Wallet V4
+After the verification processes that we reviewed in the first part of the tutorial, Wallet V4 code [extracts the opcode to determine whether a simple translation or a transaction associated with the plugin](https://github.com/ton-blockchain/wallet-contract/blob/4111fd9e3313ec17d99ca9b5b1656445b5b49d8f/func/wallet-v4-code.fc#L94-L100) is required.
+To match this version, it is necessary to add the storeUint(0, 8).
+(JS/TS), MustStoreUInt(0, 8).
+(Golang) structures after writing the seqno (sequence number) and before specifying the transaction mode.

 Wallet V4 code, after all the checks that we reviewed in the first part of the tutorial, additionally [extracts the opcode to determine whether it is a simple   translation or transaction associated with the plugin](https://github.com/ton-blockchain/wallet-contract/blob/4111fd9e3313ec17d99ca9b5b1656445b5b49d8f/func/wallet-v4-code.fc#L94-L100).
 To match this version, we need to add `storeUint(0, 8).` (JS/TS), `MustStoreUInt(0, 8).` (Golang) after writing seqno and before specifying the mod of the transaction.
 :::